Sustainable Microenterprise and Development Program

 Founded in 1999 as the Microenterprise Development Institute, the Carsey Institute’s Sustainable Microenterprise and Development Program (SMDP) provides training and networking opportunities for practitioners in the fields of microfinance, enterprise development, social enterprise, and community-based and rural development.
-Over the past thirteen years, we have trained more than 1,600 practitioners from more than seventy-five countries around the globe.
+Over the past fourteen years, we have trained more than 1,800 practitioners from more than one hundred countries around the globe.
 The SMDP offers an intensive professional training experience with a concentration on program planning and implementation of client and community inclusive economic development strategies.

 Consistently, the SMDP training workshops have been rated as “very good” to “excellent” by 98 percent of program participants.
 Since its inception, the program has provided an affordable, high quality, and accessible professional development opportunity which counts among its alumni many of today’s leaders of the development finance field.